 - Tattoos (particularly tattooing in Japan and Japanese style tattoos outside of Japan)

-- Written and visual technical/professional communication (both modern and historical)
+- Technical communication (both modern and historical)

 I am interested in supervising PhD students in any of these areas.